65th Infantry Division "Granatieri di Savoia": Ethiopia garrison duty

 On 26 October 1936, the division was transferred from Littoria to Addis Ababa, the capital of the recently conquered Italian East Africa.
 The Granatieri di Savoia were used for mopping-up Ethiopian military remnants at Shewa Kifle Hāger and Addis Ababa.
 The division also guarded the Djibouti-Addis Ababa railroad.
 In February 1938, the I Grenadier Brigade was dissolved and the two grenadier regiments were placed under direct divisional control.
 In August 1938 the division exchanged the third grenadier battalions in its two regiments for an Alpini respectively on Bersaglieri battalion.
 In the next years some of the division's units were detached for the police duties at Blue Nile, Debre Sīna, Sendafa and Ādīs ‘Alem.

 Second Sino-Japanese War

 During the Second Sino-Japanese War Italy dispatched the I Grenadier Battalion of the 10th Regiment to China on 23 August 1937 to help guard the Shanghai International Settlement during the Battle of Shanghai.
 The battalion returned to Addis Ababa on 28 December 1938.

 World War II

 After the start of World War II the division was reinforced by the 11th East African CC.NN.
-Legion comprising two battalions of Blackshirt volunteers, which was soon detached with the LXV Machine Gun Battalion and V Artillery Group (equipped with 105/28 cannons) to the border with British Somaliland.
+Legion comprising two battalions of Blackshirt volunteers, which was soon detached with the LXV Machine Gun Battalion and the artillery regiment's V Group with 105/28 cannons to the border with British Somaliland.
 Another CC.NN. battalion and a training battalion were posted to the border with Sudan, while the 11th Regiment's Bersaglieri Battalion was posted to Jimma to cover the colonies western border.